 Can you see the aurora through clouds?

 Many people have had their aurora trips ruined because of cloudy weather.
-The best advice for people travelling north to see the Northern Lights is: Go for the destination not for the Northern Lights.
+The best advice for people travelling north to see the Northern Lights is: Go for the destination not only for the Northern Lights.

 Nykarleby is a small town with many beautiful wooden houses.

 However, a week ago the aurora proved to be strong enough to shine through clouds.
 I have not seen that happen very often, but if the clouds are thin and the aurora is strong it is obviously possible.

 Can you see the Northern Lights through clouds?

 Yes, sometimes you can.
 When the cloud cover is thin and the aurora is strong enough.

 62 pages with Northern Lights photos and the true stories about the photo situations.